Gaming (VR)

 Latency

 Latency is one bummer of VR.
-It's kind of like the VR is a step behind your head or eye movements.
-Ever watch TV and the lips are moving after you've heard what's been said?
-This lag is a glitch that will hopefully be eliminated as VR becomes more and more updated.
+It's like the VR is a step behind your head or eye movements.
+Ever watch TV and the lips move after you've heard what's been said?
+This lag is a glitch that will hopefully be eliminated as VR becomes increasingly updated.

 Motion Platform

-Stand on or in a motion platform to feel actual motion similar to what you're seeing in the VR world.
+Stand on or in a motion platform to feel actual motion, similar to what you see in the VR world.
 You may look funny, but the experience is truly realistic.
 You may have seen one of these in a movie theater lobby.

 Navatar

-A navatar is like your personal tour guide through a new VR space.
-They can guide you through a game or virtual world explaining the ins and outs.
+Navatars are like your personal tour guides through a new VR space.
+They can guide you through a game or virtual world, explaining the ins and outs.

 Presence

 When it comes to VR lingo, 'presence' means that the aforementioned immersion is so on point that the user actually feels like they are literally in that world.
-When all the stimuli work together to create the ultimate user experience, presence is achieved.
+Presence is achieved when all the stimuli work together to create the ultimate user experience.

 Real Life